dustin4242/SusCoding/readme.md

 ```

 - Type Checking ex:
-  > This is currently implemented however i havent really made it so it errors out if there is, in fact, an error so it's a work in progress
+> This is currently implemented however I havent really made it so it errors out if there is, in fact, an error so it's a work in progress

 ```SusCoding
 function exampleFunc(hello: number,)